2023 Best Biological & Physical Science Schools in Illinois

 The average amount in student loans that biological science majors at SWIC take out is $7,698.

-Full Biological & Physical Science at Southwestern Illinois College Report
+Read full report on Biological & Physical Science at Southwestern Illinois College

 After completing their degree, biological science graduates from Waubonsee carry an average student debtload of $7,395.

-William Rainey Harper College landed the #6 spot in the 2023 rankings for the best biological and physical science programs.
-Harper College is a large public school located in the suburb of Palatine.
+With a ranking of #6, William Rainey Harper College did quite well on this year’s best schools for biological and physical science students.
+Harper College is a fairly large public school located in the large suburb of Palatine.

 On average, biological science graduates from Harper College take out $8,000 in student loans while working on their degree.